munificent/game-programming-patterns/book/data-locality.markdown

 With this pattern specifically, you'll also want to be sure your performance problems *are caused by cache misses*.
 If your code is slow for other reasons, this won't help.

-The cheap way to profile is to manually add a bit of code that checks how much time has elapsed between two points in the code, hopefully using a precise timer.
+The cheap way to profile is to manually add a bit of instrumentation that checks how much time has elapsed between two points in the code, hopefully using a precise timer.
 To catch cache misses, you'll want something a little more sophisticated.
 You really want to see how many cache misses are occurring and where.

-Fortunately, there are <span name="cachegrind">profilers</span> out that there can report it.
-It's worth spending the time to get one of these working and making sure you understand the (surprisingly complex) numbers it throws at you before you do major surgery on your data structures.
+Fortunately, there are <span name="cachegrind">profilers</span> out that there report it.
+It's worth spending the time to get one of these working and make sure you understand the (surprisingly complex) numbers it throws at you before you do major surgery on your data structures.

 <aside name="cachegrind">